apache/flink/docs/content/docs/connectors/table/hive/hive_functions.md

 ## Use Native Hive Aggregate Functions

 If [HiveModule]({{< ref "docs/dev/table/modules" >}}#hivemodule) is loaded with a higher priority than CoreModule, Flink will try to use the Hive built-in function first.
 And then for Hive built-in aggregation functions, Flink can only use the sort-based aggregation operator now.
-Therefore, from Flink 1.17, we have introduced some native hive aggregation functions, which can be executed using a hash-based aggregation operator.
+From Flink 1.17, we have introduced some native hive aggregation functions, which can be executed using the hash-based aggregation operator.
 Currently, only five functions are supported, namely sum/count/avg/min/max, and more aggregation functions will be supported in the future.
-User can use the native aggregation function by turning on the option `table.exec.hive.native-agg-function.enabled`, which brings significant performance improvement to the job.
+Users can use the native aggregation function by turning on the option `table.exec.hive.native-agg-function.enabled`, which brings significant performance improvement to the job.

 <table class="table table-bordered">